wis3guy/HalClient.Net/ReadMe.md

 `Always` | Parse the response from the API, regardless the HTTP status code.
 `SuccessOnly` | Only parse the response from the API in case of a success HTTP status code.

-Note that an exception will be thrown in case the `Content-Type` of the response is not `application/hal+json` and the client is tries to parse the response.
+Note that, regardless the HTTP status code, an exception will be thrown in case the `Content-Type` of the response is not `application/hal+json` and the client is tries to parse the response.

-Setting the value to `Always` is only useful when communicating with API's that return error description in the HAL mediatype format.
+Setting the value to `Always` is only useful when communicating with API's that return error messages in the HAL mediatype format.
+Consuming code can no longer rely on an exception being thrown upon receipt of an error response.
+Instead, the calling code should inspect the `StatusCode` property of the returned `IRootResourceObject` instances and act accordingly.

 ##Using a custom `HttpClient`
 If you require a custom `HttpClient` to be wrapped by the `IHalClient` instance, you can provide it to the factory method, like so: